 Music Therapy Assists at Every Stage of Dementia

 Parc Provence uses a unique, holistic, person-centered model of care.
-We meet residents at their cognitive and physical abilities, working to help them achieve goals and maintain abilities for as long as possible.
-Music therapy enriches and enhances the quality of life for our residents.
-Following are examples of music-therapy interventions provided at Parc Provence for each stage of dementia.
+We meet residents at their cognitive and physical abilities, working to help them achieve goals and maintain their abilities for as long as possible.
+The evidence-based effect of music therapy improves cognitive function and memory loss for people at any stage or with any type of dementia.
+It also enriches our residents’ quality of life, mental health, and overall well-being.

 Early stage